Just announced, the 2018 UTS Learning and Teaching Awards and Citations winners.

 On Country Learning: The integration of Indigenous cultural competencies and professional capabilities for second-year Interior Architecture students in Spatial Agency Design Studios.

-- Dr Beth Goldbatt (Team Leader), Rachel Coventry – Law
+- A/Prof Beth Goldblatt (Team Leader), Rachel Coventry – Law

 - Dr Cherie Lucas (Team Leader), Dr Caleb Ferguson, Carolyn Hayes, Dr Tamara Power – Graduate School of Health and Faculty of Health

-- Lorely Aponte Oritz – Arts & Social Sciences
+- Lorely Aponte Ortiz – Arts & Social Sciences

 - Dr Kristine McGrath (Team Leader), Dr Jacqueline Melvold, Dr Renee Dowse – Science